Ant-Man (Scott Lang): Powers and abilities

 Using a gaseous form of "Pym particles" kept in a compartment in his belt, Ant-Man initially had the power to shrink himself (and other people and objects along with himself) to the size of an ant and return to normal.
 Over time, he has acquired the ability to change size at will.
-He can also shrink to sub-microscopic size, and thereby enter the countless "subatomic universes".
+He can also shrink to sub-microscopic size, and thereby enter "subatomic universes".
 He retains his normal strength in ant size.

 Lang also discovered the true secret of Pym Particle technology, using it along an axis of three enhancement and reduction vectors.
 Enabling access of phy. augmentation without growing or shrinking to various sizes.
 The cybernetic Ant-Man helmet allows rudimentary telepathic communication with insects, and is equipped with sound amplification equipment allowing normal-sized humans to hear its wearer.
 The helmet also has a retractable plexiglass face shield and a limited air supply.

 Lang has advanced training and expertise in electronics, having earned an electronics technician certificate, plus additional advanced electronics training he received while in prison.
 At times, Lang even made his own modifications to the Ant-Man equipment, such as installing the Pym gas dispenser in his helmet rather than leaving it on his belt, or mounting an electric disruptor into his helmet for offensive purposes.

-Other versions

-Infinity Wars

-Scott Banner / Little Monster, a fusion of Ant-Man and the Hulk created by the Infinity Gems, appears in Infinity Wars.
-He possesses similar abilities to the Hulk, but decreases in size as he grows in power.

-MC2

-Two alternate universe variants of Scott Lang appear in MC2.
-The first, from Earth-982, is a retired superhero and mentor to his successor, Cassie Lang.
-The second is Pincer, a supervillain and member of the Thunder Guard from Earth-9907.

-Ultimate Marvel

-An alternate universe variant of Scott Lang from Earth-1610 appears in the Ultimate Marvel Universe.
-This version is a member of the New Ultimates and the second Giant-Man.
-Additionally, a separate character based on him, David Scotty, appears as a reserve member of the Ultimates before being transformed into a vampire and killed by fellow Giant-Man Peter.

-What If?

-In "What If Iron Man Lost the Armor Wars", Lang is captured while spying on Justin Hammer, and taken prisoner along with Cassie.
-When Hammer is later assassinated and his knowledge over the Iron Man armor claimed by A.I.M., Scott and Cassie are taken hostage by them as well, but are eventually freed by Stark using the Firepower armor.